Skip to main content

 Boxes not measured with the ECT or Mullen Test

-When you’re shopping for boxes online, you’ll see most likely the product specifications in the details of each product description.
+When shopping for boxes online, you’ll see the product specifications in the details of each product description.
 Most corrugated boxes have a 32 ECT or 200# specification.
 This measurement is like having the packaging industry’s stamp of approval.
-Without that spec on the page, you run the risk of ending up with boxes that aren’t sturdy or durable.
+Without that spec on the page, you risk ending up with boxes that aren’t sturdy or durable.

 Boxes that hold less than 40 pounds

-A standard corrugated box should have 32 ECT or 200# meaning it can hold up to 40 pounds worth of product.
-Most boxes that have the 32 ECT stamp can hold a range of weight from 30 pounds up to 65 pounds.
-However, if you opt to use a box that can hold no more than 30 pounds you may have crushed shipping boxes and angry customers to deal with later.
+A standard corrugated box should have 32 ECT or 200#, which can hold up to 40 pounds of product.
+Most boxes that have the 32 ECT stamp can hold a range of weights from 30 pounds up to 65 pounds.
+However, if you use a container that can hold no more than 30 pounds, you may have crushed shipping boxes and angry customers to deal with later.

 Used boxes

 Don’t sacrifice box quality just to save a few dollars.
 Used boxes may have more dents and bruises than a new one.
-It’s best to avoid the stress of wondering whether or not the product you worked so hard on will make it to its destination in one piece.
+It’s best to avoid the stress of wondering whether or not the product you worked so hard on will reach its destination in one piece.

 Best Shipping Box Quality Conclusion